Brunei Museum

-Brunei Museum (Muzium Brunei), the country's largest and most significant national museum, is located in Kota Batu, Bandar Seri Begawan.
+Brunei Museum (Muzium Brunei, Jawi: موزيوم بروني), the country's largest and most significant national museum, is located in Kota Batu, Bandar Seri Begawan.
 This national museum houses a collection spanning Islamic art, Southeast Asian history from the 16th century, and extensive displays in archaeology and ethnography.
 Although the museum closed in 2014 for major repairs and upgrades, its much-anticipated reopening, initially set for 2020, has been delayed and remains closed as of 2025.

 Location

 The Brunei Museum is located in Kota Batu, approximately 4.5 kilometers (3 miles) from the capital's city centre, along Jalan Kota Batu.
 It is part of a museum complex that includes the Kota Batu Archaeological Park, Malay Technology Museum and the Brunei Darussalam Maritime Museum.
 This complex is situated on the scenic delta and slopes of the Brunei River, near historically significant sites such as the tombs of Sultan Sharif Ali and Sultan Bolkiah.

 History

 Founded in 1965 in the Civic Centre in Brunei Town (present day Bandar Seri Begawan) and relocated to Kota Batu in 1970, the Brunei Museum has been an integral part of Brunei's scholarship and research, particularly before Universiti Brunei Darussalam was founded.
 The construction of the new building began in 1968 and was completed in 1970 at a cost of M$4.39 million at that time.
 It was inaugurated on 29 February 1972 by Queen Elizabeth II.
 In 1969, it established the Brunei Museum Journal, a significant periodical in Bruneian studies that was published consistently until 1997 and resurrected in 2008.

 Closed since 28 January 2014, the Brunei Museum is now undergoing major renovations to fix structural concerns brought on by termites, soil erosion, electrical malfunctions, and air conditioning issues.
 Despite the building's age, the Ministry of Culture, Youth and Sports has no plans to replace it because of its heritage importance.
 Some exhibits have been moved to other locations during the shutdown, including as the Belait District Museum, Tasek Merimbun Heritage Park, Brunei Darussalam Maritime Museum, and the Malay Technology Museum.
 The closure has also been intended to make way for upgrade, which includes redesigning the interior and exhibits, incorporating more interactivity and modern technology, and creating a new open-concept gallery.